Undergraduate Schools and Colleges

 - School of Art and Design

-- The Graduation Exhibition of the School of Art and Design is held at the Tsukuba Museum of Art, Ibaraki in every February.
-For thirty-one years, the School of Art and Design has been offering an undergraduate program of art and design in four fields and fifteen study areas for the enrollment of 100 students, taking advantage of academic environment facing the frontier of science.
+- The School of Art and Design offers an undergraduate program of art and design in four fields and fifteen study areas for the enrollment of 100 students, taking advantage of academic environment facing the frontier of science.
 It aims to educate professional artists, designers or researchers with wider knowledge and creativity.
-The excellent graduation studies are awarded the Art and Design Prize or Meikeikai Prize, and acquired to the University.
 We expect the graduates to become advanced professionals capable of working in the international field of art and design in the future.